Yalchin403/goHugoTrial/content/posts/first_personal_blog.md

 - About 4000 mAH (which was more than enough for me to use it full 1 day)
 - Its camera was okay for me as I'm not selfie lover (I mostly use it to capture objects (normal objects :D))
-- Both 3.5 mm headphone jack and charging slot were mounted to the bottom of the screen (This makes it comfortable if you want plug the power-bank in and also use your headphone and put your phone into your pocket upside down :D)
+- Both 3.5 mm headphone jack and charging slot were mounted to the bottom of the screen (This makes it comfortable if you want to plug the power-bank in and also use your headphone and put your phone into your pocket upside down :D)
 - Its durability, hardware, and design was okay for me
 - Its os was Android, so I knew that customizing and using Google's ecosystem would not be a problem for me